-We are a skilled team of researchers, engineers and entrepreneurs with a background in Mathematics, Machine Learning and Software Engineering, spanning experience from an array of organisations, including Imperial College London, University College London, Nvidia, Jaguar Land Rover, Volkswagen Group, Lufthansa Industry Solutions, and a number of tech startups.
+We are a skilled team of researchers, engineers and entrepreneurs with a background in Mathematics, Machine Learning and Software Engineering, spanning experience from an array of organisations, including Imperial College London, University College London, Jaguar Land Rover, Volkswagen Group, Lufthansa Industry Solutions, and a number of tech startups.

 Hami has expertise across a gamut of entrepreneurship, from product development and management to business strategy and partnerships.
 Prior to co-founding Wluper, he worked for a variety of tech companies, including commerce intelligence startup Minubo and cloud-security enterprise Secucloud.
 Hami holds a BSc degree in Economics from the University of Hamburg, Germany and studied Computer Science on a Masters level at the University of Birmingham.

 Maurice has a wide range of experience, including work in software engineering and IT project management, building and maintaining enterprise solutions.
 He worked for organisations like Lufthansa Industry Solutions, Lufthansa Technik, Volkswagen Group, and Hermes Logistics Group.
 Maurice holds a BSc in Technology and Shipping Management and went to the University of Birmingham for a postgraduate course in Computer Science.

 Nikolai is leading the development and research of Wluper's stack and infrastructure by working on novel approaches in machine learning for conversational systems.
 He earned his BSc in Mathematics from Imperial College London and did his MSc in Machine Learning at University College London.
 Currently he is doing his PhD in Mathematics in a co-organised programme at Imperial College and UCL, where he is awarded studentship for the Engineering and Physical Sciences Research Council.